gianlucaperna/Retina/README.md

 print(max_min_diff(series)) --> 6
 ```
-This feature explain the peak peak value in a time_aggregation window time by time, so, explain what is the maximum "oscillation" in our time_aggregation.
+This statistic expresses the peak value in a time_aggregation window time by time, in other words, what is the maximum "oscillation" in our time_aggregation.

 ```

 def max_min_R(series):
     try:
         a = abs(series.max())